• Skip to primary navigation

 Flour, baking powder, baking soda, cinnamon and salt with a silver whisk in a glass mixing bowl.

-Step 2: Whisk the flour, baking powder, baking soda, cinnamon and salt in a medium mixing bowl and set aside.
+Whisk the dry ingredients in a medium mixing bowl and set aside.

 Eggs, brown sugar, Greek yogurt, coconut oil and vanilla with a silver whisk in a glass mixing bowl.